Locations:

 Diagnosis and Tests

-Your healthcare provider will evaluate if diastasis is present, where it's located and how severe it is.
-Diastasis recti can occur above the belly button, below the belly button and at the belly button.
+Your healthcare provider will check for diastasis, where it’s located and how severe it is.
+Diastasis recti can occur above your belly button, below your belly button and at your belly button

-Your provider will use their hands and fingers to feel the abdominal area for gaps and muscle tone.
+Your provider will use their hands and fingers to feel your abdominal area for gaps and muscle tone.
 Some providers may use ultrasound, measuring tape or a tool called a caliper for a more accurate measurement.
-This exam typically occurs at your postpartum appointment before being cleared for exercise.

 Advertisement

 Certain movements will make abdominal separation worse.
-During the postpartum period, there are some modifications you should make:
+Here are some modifications you should make in the first six weeks postpartum:

 • Avoid lifting anything heavier than your baby.